-Disposal of expired, damaged, or otherwise unusable controlled substances (CS) follows concise procedural steps and is strictly regulated by the DEA.
-EH&S contracts with a licensed, reverse distributor to properly dispose of expired controlled substances in accordance with DEA regulations.
+Disposal of expired, unwanted, damaged, or otherwise unusable controlled substances (CS) follows concise procedural steps and is strictly regulated by the DEA.
 This section describes requirements for the disposal of controlled substances and details items considered to be to exemptions, and their disposal processes.
-Please refer to the Waste Disposal of Controlled Substances Guide Sheet for a summary of the information below.
+See FAQs below.

 When do I dispose of controlled substances?